lshapz/my-all-web-0916/README.md

 ## Objective

 You will be building out Ruby's `#all?` method.
-You'll be adding an method to the the Enumerable module to accomplish this.
+You'll be adding a method to the the Enumerable module to accomplish this.

 ## About all